Recently Updated - February 16, 2019. Updated as Strava API has new authentication scopes.

 - Go to above URL in browser.
 (HTTP GET)

-- Login to Strava and click 'Authorize' if needed.
+- Login to Strava then click 'Authorize' and tick the required permissions if needed.

 - Browser should go to 404 as